AntonMoustache/handbooks/remote-handbook.md

 work done.
 Remember that it’s designed to maximise productivity and minimise distractions and wasted time.

-## Working Remotely.
-An Introduction
+## Working Remotely: An Introduction

 We understand that sometimes the best place to get work done is not the office, especially when you need uninterrupted concentration time.
 We also trust you to